ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ## Visual Cues
 While we have implemented validation for our fields, these constraints may not be immediately obvious in the Unity Editor.
 For example, if a level designer sets `Direction` to `(3, 0, 4)` or `Speed` to `20`, the property setters will automatically correct the values when the game runs.
 However, the designer might not understand why the values suddenly changed.

 One way to improve clarity is to use Unity's `[Tooltip]` attribute on fields in the Inspector.
-This displays a small piece of text when you hover your mouse over the field, providing guidance on its purpose, valid values, or expected behavior.
+This displays a small piece of text when you hover your mouse over the field, providing information on its purpose, valid values, or expected behavior.

 ```csharp
      [SerializeField]